 As institutional investors grow more concerned about the financial risks associated with carbon-intense assets, multinational companies are looking to improve carbon efficiency in their supply chains in order to woo investors (or at least keep them happy).
 But the data these companies are tracking — and reporting to investors — are often incomplete.

-Most companies only report only their direct emissions (Scope 1) and those from the generation of purchased electricity (Scope 2), with a much smaller percentage reporting indirect emissions that occur in the supply chain (Scope 3).
+Most companies report only their direct emissions (Scope 1) and those from the generation of purchased electricity (Scope 2), with a much smaller percentage reporting indirect emissions that occur in the supply chain (Scope 3).
 But for several sectors, such as the agricultural sector, the impact of Scope 3 is far higher than the others — meaning the emissions that go unaccounted for are often those doing the most damage, as seen in the graph above.

 This isn't an easy problem for companies to solve, especially when it comes to commodity purchasing: At present, it's very difficult — if not impossible — for an individual company to trace those barrels of oil or bags of grain back to the initial extraction point and evaluate their carbon intensity.

-As Madden put it, CIF concept is “an evolution of a lot of hard work put in by other people.”
+As Madden put it, the CIF concept is "an evolution of a lot of hard work put in by other people."
 It builds on existing technologies, as well as standards and verification mechanisms (think: RECs or certifications like fair trade).
 None of these concepts are new, but bringing them together and into the commodities market is — and it could revolutionize raw materials sourcing.

 This model has a threefold benefit for commodity producers, multinational companies and customers.
-Producers are given incentive to adopt low-carbon practices, and receive more customers and more money for their products as a result.
+Producers are given incentive to adopt low-carbon practices, and they receive more customers and more money for their products as a result.
 Multinationals can intentionally reduce carbon risk at the base of their supply chains by purchasing carbon-efficient commodities, as well as CIF credits that allow them to communicate these decisions to their stakeholders.
-And customers in search of more sustainable products get even more assurance that the items they’re purchasing have a lesser impact, down to the raw materials.
+And customers in search of more sustainable products get even more assurance that the items they're purchasing have a lesser impact, down to the raw materials.